u8array/ZebraPrintLab/README.md

 ### Saving and loading

 Designs can be saved as `.json` (File → Save Design) and reopened later.
 This preserves all object properties exactly.
-The `.zpl` export is for sending to a printer and cannot be fully round-tripped back to an editable design.
+The `.zpl` export is for sending to a printer and cannot be reimported as an editable design.

 ---